whoisjustinngo/tp/docs/DeveloperGuide.md

 The data on the Schedule tab is contained in an `ObservableList<Schedule>`.
 As such, I will be referring to the individual entries in the Schedule as `schedule`s.

 To allow the user to add recurring `schedule`s, the `AddScheduleCommand` created by the `AddScheduleCommandParser` indicates if the `schedule` to add is recurring or not by the `recurrType` field.
-The various `recurrType`s are "N" for no recurrence, "D" for daily recurrence, "W" for monthly recurrence  and "Y" for yearly recurrence.
-If the user has specified that it is a recurring event (i.e. `recurrType` is not "N"), then they would have also (been required to) specify an end date that the recurrence stops.
+The various `recurrType`s are "N" for no recurrence, "D" for daily recurrence, "W" for weekly recurrence  and "Y" for yearly recurrence.
+If the user has specified that it is a recurring event (i.e. `recurrType` is not "N"), then they would have also been required to specify an end date that the recurrence stops.

 The `Schedule` specified will only be added if the `Schedule` does not clash with any other existing `Schedule`s.
 This is true for recurring `Schedule`s as well.
 What happens when the `AddScheduleCommand#execute()` is called is that a temporary list containing all `schedule`s to be added is generated.
-For example if some `Schedule` the recurs weekly is specified with an end date 4 weeks into the future, and the specified date is a Tuesday, and the time that is specified is from 1500 to 1600, then the temporary list generated will contain 4 `Schedule`s, each on consecutive Tuesdays from 1500 to 1600.
+For example if some `Schedule` that recurs weekly is specified with an end date 4 weeks into the future, and the specified date is a Tuesday, and the time that is specified is from 1500 to 1600, then the temporary list generated will contain 4 `Schedule`s, each on consecutive Tuesdays from 1500 to 1600.
 This temporary list is then compared to the current schedule to check if there are any clashes.
 If there are no clashes, the command will execute normally and all requested `Schedule`s will be added.
 If there are clashes, then **no `Schedule`s will be added**, not even those that do not clash.